zhangster12/Obsidian-BJJ-Notes/Concepts/High Percentage Submissions.md

 -
 # Applications
 ## Systems
-- [[Straightjacket System]]: Submissions, such as the [[Rear Naked Choke]], should be your most invested in submission from the [[Back]], because it is a high percentage submission, and you should spend a lot of time on it.
+- [[Straightjacket System]]: Submissions, such as the [[Rear Naked Choke]], should be your most invested in submission from the [[Nodes/Positions/Back]], because it is a high percentage submission, and you should spend a lot of time on it.
 # Drills
 -
 # References